tmhub/tmhub.github.io/argento/default/footer.md

 ```

 `custom_class_name` - replace with your CSS class name;

 `<default_color>` - color of icon;

 `<hover_color>` - color of icon when cursor points on it;

 `\<fa_hex_code>` - hex code of font-awesome symbol (if hex code is `[&#xf259;]`, then `<fa_hex_code>` = `f259`).
 Font-awesome symbols with its codes you can find at [Font-Awesome Cheatsheet](https://fortawesome.github.io/Font-Awesome/cheatsheet/)

-[Add this modified custom CSS](argento/theme-customization/small-changes/#custom-styles-and-javascript) to your theme.
+Add modified [custom CSS](../theme-customization/small-changes/#custom-styles-and-javascript) to your theme.
 And add html to footer_social block.

 ```html
 <li class="custom_class_name"><a href="someurl">icon title</a></li>